Physics-50/Module-3/docs/week4.md

 Figure 1 must include:

-+ one or more images showing how you collected your data.
++ one or more images showing the experimental apparatus you used to collect your data with an emphasis on showcasing your invesigation of a source of systematic error.
 These images should help a student not in this class to understand the whole setup and your investigation of a source of systematic error.

 + a plot showing the results of your investigation of a significant source of systematic error.